MayaUWI/Maya.UWI.github.io/README.md

  ### 5th October 2018
 ## Research, Self-Improvements and other activities- Update 2

-* Reviewed group sprint backlog and revised my own from the tasks they created('https://docs.google.com/document/d/1H7IePegMNoOtisnJLxQNtQF_TbOBIb-35PeHaqPONss/edit')[Sprint backlog]
+* Reviewed group sprint backlog and revised my own from the tasks they created [Sprint backlog]('https://docs.google.com/document/d/1H7IePegMNoOtisnJLxQNtQF_TbOBIb-35PeHaqPONss/edit')
 * Slightly concerned on how groups version is not done by modules(Performing tasks as small functioning products and slowly adding to it) but broken down into class implementing
 * Read up on SCRUM, may request to be 3rd SCRUM master
 * discussed with group sprint backlog I created.
 Hybrid was decided on tasks broken into similar categories focus still on class creations